-We know from the research and our own experience that great user onboarding experiences that get users to the point where they start to see value from a product, can have a huge impact on conversion, satisfaction, and retention rates.
+We know from the research and our own experience that great user onboarding experiences that get users to the point where they start to see value from a product, can have a huge impact on conversion, satisfaction, and What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… rates.
 In short, user onboarding can change the fate of your business.

 Here are 4 Great Examples of User Onboarding to see how big a difference it can make.